GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Abstract

-We present GNC-Pose, a fully learning-free monocular 6D object pose estimation pipeline for textured objects that combines rendering-based initialization, geometry-aware correspondence weighting, and robust GNC optimization.
-Starting from coarse 2D–3D correspondences obtained through feature matching and rendering-based alignment, our method builds upon the Graduated Non-Convexity (GNC) principle \cite{yang2020graduated} and introduces a geometry-aware, cluster-based weighting mechanism that assigns robust per-point confidence based on the 3D structural consistency of the model.
-This geometric prior and weighting strategy significantly stabilizes the optimization under severe outlier contamination.
+We present GNC-Pose, a fully learning-free monocular 6D pose estimation pipeline for textured objects.
+The proposed method combines rendering based initialization, geometry aware correspondence weighting, and robust Graduated Non-Convexity (GNC) optimization.
+Starting from coarse 2D-3D correspondences obtained from feature matching alignment, our method builds on the Graduated Non-Convexity (GNC) principle and introduces a geometry aware weighting mechanism.
+Based on the 3D structural consistency of the model, the mechanism assigns robust confidence to per point as geometric priors.
+This geometric priors and weighting strategy bring stability to the estimation under outlier contamination.
 A final LM refinement further improve accuracy.
-We tested GNC-Pose on The YCB Object and Model Set \cite{calli2015ycb}, despite requiring no learned features, training data, or category-specific priors, GNC-Pose achieves competitive accuracy compared with both learning-based and learning-free methods, and offers a simple, robust, and practical solution for learning-free 6D pose estimation.
+We tested our method on The YCB Object and Model Set \cite{calli2015ycb}, despite the fact that it does not require learned features, training data, or category-specific priors, our work achieves competitive accuracy compared with both learning-based and learning-free methods, and offers a simple, robust, and practical solution for learning-free 6D pose estimation.

 \keywords{Graduated Non-Convexity \and Multiview Geometry \and Monocular 6D Pose Estimation.}